 The exhibition "Medioevo svelato.
 Storie dell’Emilia-Romagna attraverso l’archeologia" (Revealed Middle Ages.
-Stories of Emilia-Romagna through the archaeology) narrates in a new and original way the events through which Goths, Longobards, Byzantines and the new centres of power (castles, monasteries, buildings of worship, and Communes) wrote the history of the Emilia Romagna region, in the years of transition from the ancient world to the modern age.
+Stories of Emilia-Romagna through the archaeology) narrates in a new and original way the events through which the Goths, Longobards, Byzantines and new centres of power (castles, monasteries, places of worship, and Municipalities) have written the history of the Emilia Romagna region from the ancient world to the modern age.

-At Museo Medievale in Bologna from February 17th to June 17th, 2018 – it analyses the changes caused by the rise of the new ruling classes of Goths, Byzantines, and Longobards, in this region and in its cities, by crossing almost 1000 years, from the late Antique age (IV-V centuries) to the Middle Ages (early XIV century).
+The exhibition analyses the changes caused by the rise of the new Goth, Byzantine and Longobard ruling classes in this region and its cities covering almost 1000 years, from the late Antique age (IV-V centuries) to the Middle Ages (early XIV century).
+The transition affected every aspect of the political, economical, social and cultural life, representing a decisive moment in the creation of new power assets and identities.

 "Medioevo svelato.
 Storie dell’Emilia-Romagna attraverso l’archeologia" is curated by Sauro Gelichi and Luigi Malnati.
 It is promoted by Soprintendenza Archeologia, belle arti e paesaggio per la città metropolitana di Bologna e le province di Modena, Reggio Emilia e Ferrara, and Istituzione Bologna Musei | Musei Civici d'Arte Antica, as part of the cultural programme "2200 anni lungo la Via Emilia"(2200 years along the Via Aemilia) which celebrates the foundation of the Roman colonies of Reggio Emilia, Parma and Modena.